YetkinS/Siemens/README.md

 # Siemens
-This repo contains example projects that are implemented in STL for real-time systems.
+This repo contains example projects that are implemented in STL for Siemens PLCs.